leorrodrigues/aument-frontend/README.md

 Front-end application built with ReactJS and NextJS.
 Being a CRUD application for basic POSTS that contain tags and may have a photo associated with it.
 Additionally, a USER login was made, allowing only authenticated users to use the CRUD functionalities.

+The default user credentials are:
+- login: aument
+- password: aument

 ## :sparkles: Features ##

 :heavy_check_mark: User login/logout with Bearer authentication;\